In 1932, Katharine Hepburn arrived in Hollywood.

 Meanwhile, Susan’s obvious infatuation with David has turned to love.
 Aware that he’s to be married, Susan begins to think up ways she can thwart David’s upcoming nuptials.

-And a perfect excuse to monopolize David’s time comes the next day: as David excitedly receives the intercostal clavicle for his Brontosaurus, Susan receives a pet leopard.
+A perfect excuse to monopolize David’s time comes the next day: as David excitedly receives the intercostal clavicle for his Brontosaurus, Susan receives a pet leopard.

 It’s a tame leopard, but as far as Susan is concerned, David doesn’t have to know that detail.

-David is mad, but Susan somehow convinces him to help take Baby to her family farm in Connecticut.
+David is mad.
+But Susan somehow convinces him to help take Baby to her family farm in Connecticut.

 Road Trip to Connecticut